skojaku/qstest/README.txt

     Input

-      network - Networkx Graph class instance.
+      network - Networkx Graph class instance

     Output

-      communities - C-dimensional list of lists. communities[c] is a list containing the IDs of nodes belonging to community c.
+      communities - C-dimensional list of lists. communities[c] is a list containing the IDs of nodes belonging to community c

   Then, provide the implemented my_cdalgorithm to qstest:

     sg, pvals = qstest(network, communities, qfunc, sfunc, my_cdalgorithm)

-  If the community-detection algorithm requires parameters such as the number of communities, then pass the parameters through global variables, e.g., define a global variable C, then access to C from the cdalgorithm.
+  If the community-detection algorithm requires parameters such as the number of communities, then pass the parameters as global variables, e.g., define a global variable X, then access to X from the cdalgorithm.

   Example (examples/example4.py)